BestReviews is reader-supported and may earn an affiliate commission. Details

-Available for both right and left-handed users, this also boasts a 12-30-inch draw length range and shoots up to 315 fps.
-Added grip makes this easy to hold, and it has a comfortable feel.
+Available for both right- and left-handed users, this also boasts a 12-30-inch draw length range and shoots up to 315 fps.
+The added grip makes this easy to hold, and it has a comfortable feel.
 Includes a sight, quiver, stabilizer, and more.

 Some buyers noted the peep sight was difficult to adjust and wasn’t always accurate when shooting.

-Ambidextrous handle works well for both left and right-handed archers.
+Ambidextrous handle works well for both left- and right-handed archers.
 Lightweight pick, so it doesn't require too much strength to shoot.
 Soft grip allows for comfortable maneuverability.
-Package also includes targets, a carrying bag, and more.
+The package also includes targets and carrying bag

 May not be the best choice for more experienced archers.

-Draw length of 28 inches and features perks like pre-installed brass bushings and arrow rest.
-Is available for both right and left-handed users.
+Draw length of 28 inches and features perks like pre-installed brass bushings and an arrow rest.
+It is available for both right- and left-handed users.
 Limbs are interchangeable and can be switched out if needed.